Sexual Assault and Sexual Harassment (SASH) Prevention and Response Policy

 The reporting person may bring a support person with them to any meetings.

 Each employee must adhere to this policy and should be aware that they can be held legally responsible for their unlawful acts.
-Employees who aid, abet or encourage other persons to assault, harass, bully or unlawfully discriminate can also be held legally liable.
+Employees who aid, abet or encourage other persons to sexual misconduct can also be held legally liable.

 AC strictly prohibits retaliation against a member of the AC community who opposes the practices prohibited by this policy against sexual assault and/or sexual harassment, who brings forth a complaint, against whom a complaint is brought, or who otherwise is a participant in a complaint resolution process.
 Such prohibited retaliatory conduct includes, but is not limited to: